elastos/Elastos.Developer.Website/not-migrated.md

 - [ ] FAQ - removed, no content

+#### Elastos Core Services / Guides

+- [ ] Elastos scheme - REMOVED, this seems like an intro to the elastOS scheme?
+Examples are not done and it says it only works with the Elaphant wallet?

 #### Contributing

 - [x] Contributing - `contribute/contributing` - renamed to "How to Contribute"